brooklynrail/brooklynrail-platform/content/events/2020/10/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber.md

 deck: Weekly conversations with activists, social justice practitioners, and changemakers.
-summary: Please join us for a conversation on the Black Art Library in Detroit, featuring founder Asmaa Walton with curator Alexis Assam & Hyperallergic's Jasmine Weber.
+summary: Please join us for a conversation on the Black Art Library in Detroit, featuring founder Asmaa Walton with Alexis Assam & Jasmine Weber.
 people:
   - person: asmaa-walton
     event_bio: "Asmaa Walton is a Detroit native and founder of the Black Art